 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The most significant change for lessees is the requirement under the new guidance to recognize right-of-use assets and lease liabilities for all leases not considered short-term leases, which is generally defined as a lease term of less than 12 months.
 This change will result in lessees recognizing right-of-use assets and lease liabilities for most leases currently accounted for as operating leases under current lease accounting guidance.
-The amendments in this Update are effective for annual periods beginning after December 15, 2020 and for interim periods beginning after December 15, 2021, for an emerging growth company as the effective date was deferred by the FASB.
-The Company has several lease agreements which are currently considered operating leases and are therefore not included on the Company's Consolidated Balance Sheets.
-Under the new guidance the Company will recognize on the Consolidated Balance Sheets right-of-use assets with a corresponding lease liability.
-With the Company's current leases, we anticipate recording the right-of-use asset and lease liability of approximately \$26.7 million as of the January 1, 2021 adoption date.
+The amendments in this Update are effective for annual periods beginning after December 15, 2020 and for interim periods beginning after December 15, 2021, for an EGC as the effective date was deferred by the FASB.
+The Company early adopted this ASU on January 1, 2021 and recorded the right-of-use asset and lease liability of \$26.8 million.

 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instrument (Topic 326), including subsequent amending ASUs.
 This ASU significantly changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 The standard will replace today's "incurred loss" approach with an "expected loss" model.
 The new model, referred to as the current expected credit loss ("CECL") model, will apply to: (1) financial assets subject to credit losses and measured at amortized cost, and (2) certain off-balance sheet credit exposures.
 This includes, but is not limited to, loans, leases, held to maturity securities, loan commitments, and financial guarantees.
 For available for sale ("AFS") debt securities with unrealized losses, entities will measure credit losses in a manner similar to what they do today, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
 ASU 2016-13 also expands the disclosure requirements regarding an entity's assumptions, models, and methods for estimating the allowance for loan and lease losses.
 In addition, public business entities will need to disclose the amortized cost balance for each class of financial asset by credit quality indicator, disaggregated by the year of origination.
-ASU 2016-13 was originally proposed to be effective for interim and annual reporting periods for an emerging growth company beginning after December 15, 2020 (however, see below).
+ASU 2016-13 was originally proposed to be effective for interim and annual reporting periods for an emerging growth company beginning after December 15, 2020.
 Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (i.e., modified retrospective approach).
-The Company has begun its evaluation of the impact of the implementation of ASU 2016-13.
-The implementation of the provisions of ASU 2016-13 will most likely impact the Company's consolidated financial statements as to the level of reserves that
+The Company has begun its evaluation of the implementation of ASU 2016-13.
+The implementation of the provisions of ASU 2016-13 will most likely impact the Company's consolidated financial statements.
+The Company will continue to assess the potential impact that this